 Before applying for a credit card, consider the main purpose of why you are getting one.
 This helps you to understand what type of card would be most suitable for your needs.
 To get started, here’s a quick overview of some common credit card types:

 - Credit builder cards: If you don’t have much credit history or you wish to boost your credit score, this might be the card for you.
 These cards often have a lower credit limit and higher interest rate.
-But if used responsibly, it should help you to build your credit and make getting other credit cards and loan easier in the future.
+But if used responsibly, it should help you to build your credit and make getting other credit cards and loans easier in the future.

-- 0% interest cards: As the name suggests, these credits cards charge no interest for a limited time.
+- 0% interest cards: As the name suggests, these credit cards charge no interest for a limited time.
 Therefore, 0% interest cards can be good for spreading the cost of large purchases.
 To get the most from 0% purchase cards, balances should be cleared before the interest-free period ends to avoid accruing interest charges.

 - Cashback and reward cards: These can be a great way to earn rewards and benefits on everything you buy.
 These cards are ideal for regular card users, such as those who prefer using plastic for their everyday spending, and use their income to repay the balance in full each month.